Criminal Incident Information

 Campus Safety Report

-In an effort to provide timely notice to the college community in the event of a serious incident which may pose a threat to members of the college community, the police chief may issue a crime alert on all campuses.
+To provide timely notice to the college community in the event of a serious incident which may pose a threat to members of the college community, the police chief may issue a crime alert on all campuses.
 Crime alerts are usually posted for the following classifications:

 - murder and non-negligent manslaughter